-In 2017, the Heritage Open Days event will take place from 7 to 10 September, and will be organised by Guildford Borough Council, The Guildford Society and The Guildford Town Guide and sponsored by Thesis Asset Management.
+The Heritage Open Days event takes place from 7 to 10 September, and is organised by Guildford Borough Council, The Guildford Society and The Guildford Town Guide and sponsored by Thesis Asset Management.

 Why not find out more about Effingham and download a copy of theand also which provides an opportunity to explore the area.